Meuons/bookworm-REST/README.md

 # JS-web-service

-This is a web service mad in JavaScript that is meant to be used with the [client app](https://github.com/Meuons/client-app)
+This is a web service made in JavaScript that is meant to be used with the [client app](https://github.com/Meuons/client-app)

 ##Installation